Help us improve your experience.

 You must also assign an output queue to the forwarding class with the queue-num option.
 The no-loss option is required in this case to support lossless behavior for DSCP-based PFC, and the pfc-priority statement specifies the priority value mapping, as follows:

-2. Define an input congestion notification profile to enable PFC on traffic specified by the desired 6-bit DSCP value, and optionally configure the maximum receive unit (MRU) at this time (used to determine PFC buffer headroom space reserved for the link):
+3. Define an input congestion notification profile to enable PFC on traffic specified by the desired 6-bit DSCP value.
+Optionally configure the maximum receive unit (MRU) and cable length (used to determine PFC buffer headroom space reserved for the link):

 Note: